CloudCannon/documentation/collections/_drafts/accessibility-overhaul.md

 **Fixes:**

-* Fixed an with syncing git branches
+* Fixed a bug not not showing syncing status
 * Fixed a bug causing erratic authentication behaviour&nbsp;
 * Fixed behaviour when saving changes to front-matter in the source editor
-* Fixed an issue with transferring sites
 * Fixed a bug causing the save-bar to disappear sometimes
 * Select boxes can now use number values